 Once you apply for disability benefits, certain criteria will be evaluated to determine if you qualify as disabled.
 According to the Social Security Administration, a disability is defined as a physical or mental medical condition that causes you not to be able to work for at least one year, or which will result in your death.

 If you or your loved one is dealing with a disability, it can be difficult to sort through the misinformation and rumors surrounding Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
-Our disability benefits lawyers can help you sort through the complexities and will guide you through the process.
+Our disability benefits lawyers in Phoenix can help you sort through the complexities and will guide you through the process.
 If you have been denied the benefits you need, contact us for a free consultation and review of your claim.

 Don't hesitate, call 1-800-503-2000 today to get started.